jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 ## Switch Statements

-A `switch` statement is similar to a conditional statement, except that instead of checking a different condition for each clause you check a single value and switch based on the value itself.
+A `switch` statement is similar to a conditional statement, except that instead of checking a different condition for each clause you check a single value and execute a case based on the value itself.

 Each possible value gets a `case` clause, with an optional `default` clause to handle all values not specified by cases.
 I strongly recommend that you always use a `default` case, even (perhaps especially) when you don't think you need one.